By Rick Steves

 Hungary Rail Passes: Key Details

 European East Pass: Covers nearly all trains in Austria, Czech Republic, Hungary, and Slovakia (but isn't accepted on Austria's "WestBahn" brand private trains).
+Valid for just one month, not two, after you’ve activated the pass.

 Central Europe Triangle Pass: Covers three train trips in a circle of either Vienna–Budapest–Prague or Vienna–Salzburg–Prague (choose your cities at time of purchase).
 If these specific routes fit your trip, then this pass saves money over buying separate train tickets between these cities.
 You can start at any listed city and travel in either direction to return to your starting point via the most direct route.
 For instance, Prague–Salzburg travel is covered via Linz (6/day, 1 direct, most with 2 changes), but not via Germany.
 Not valid on "WestBahn" brand private trains.
 This pass is pre-validated for your specified one-month travel period, and cannot be refunded after the first day of validity.